Crane1195/DIYB0XX/MyWoodB0XX/README.md

 Next up was the internals.
 Here you can see the OBSF-24 Blues and the cables I spliced together to connect the buttons to the Arduino.

 Edit : Do note, I used to use the Arduino Mega 2560 seen here, and solder spliced wires for the buttons.
-I reccomend not doing this though, and instead using an Arduino Micro like the one linked in the part list.
-I will update the wiring schematic below to show the difference, its pretty similar though.
+I recommend not doing this though, and instead using an Arduino Micro like the one linked in the part list.
+The wiring schematic below has been updated to reflect this.
 The reason to pick the Micro instead is that it can work as a controller on PC without a Gamecube Controller to USB adapter.
 The Mega2560 cannot.
 Also, just soldering the button wires to the board is a lot easier IMO then solder splicing wires.

 Message me if you have any questions about the Arduino Micro.